paulinoprojects/PaloAlto/README.md

 ## Introduction

-This repository provides a comprehensive guide to **Palo Alto Networks** firewall solutions, including essential concepts, configurations, and best practices for network security engineers.
-Whether you're a new network security administrator or an experienced engineer, this guide will help you set up, configure, and maintain Palo Alto firewalls effectively.
+This repository provides a fundamental guide to **Palo Alto Networks** firewall, including essential concepts, configurations, and best practices for network security engineers.

 The materials include an overview of Palo Alto's architecture, security policies, logging, troubleshooting tips, and advanced security features.
 Additionally, the guide introduces key concepts such as **Single-Pass Architecture**, **Zero Trust**, and **Next-Generation Firewalls (NGFWs)**, as well as practical steps for getting hands-on experience with Palo Alto's tools and certifications.